 Once approved by the Headteacher and Budget Holder, information regarding students attending visits is completed by the Admin Office.
-All relevant information is submitted to Finance with instructions to process on ParentMail.
-Clarification of payment plans and regularity of report updated is agreed with finance.
+All relevant information is submitted to Finance with instructions to process on My Child at School.
+Clarification of payment plans, and regularity of report updated is agreed with finance.